liammcinroy/MetaTemplateNeuralNet/README.md

 #Usage
 ===============================

-For an example of creating and using a network, see main.cpp.
+For an example of creating and using a network, see main.cpp in the examples folder.